bozsahin/thebench/README.md

 TO USE:

-just do anywhere in your machine:
+just do anywhere in your machine in a terminal running the shell <code>bash</code>:

 <code>bench</code>